 Making video calls in Voximplant is quite easy.
 To do that, you have to set everything up for a Voximplant scenario and an SDK client.
 Please note that prices for audio-only and video calls are different!

-First, you need to set the video parameter of the callUser method to true, so that the call has video support.
-And you also need the scheme parameter with the internal information about codecs from the AppEvents.CallAlerting event.
+First, set the video parameter of the callUser method to true, so that the call has video support.
+You also need the scheme parameter with the internal information about codecs from the AppEvents.CallAlerting event.

 After that, the retrieved scheme should be passed to the Call.answer method to handle calls properly.